near/docs/docs/bos/components/home.md

 title: Built-in Components
 ---

-In BOS, you build small apps known as `Components`, that focus on solving a specific problem.
+In NEAR, you build small apps known as `Components`, that focus on solving a specific problem.
 Then, you compose these `Components` to achieve a full-working frontend.

-To simplify development, BOS provides a set of built-in components that  you can readily use to build your decentralized frontend.
+To simplify development, NEAR provides a set of built-in components that  you can readily use to build your decentralized frontend.

 ![widgets](/docs/widgets.jpeg)